 I was wracked with an intense longing for meaning, a glimmer of joy, and some kind of relief.
 I wasn’t suicidal, I would not have harmed myself.
 But I did want out of my personal pain.
 In total despair, I sobbed and flung myself onto the bed; my body trembled intensely.
 What happened next was a mystical, out of body, near-death-like experience where I thought God was answering my prayer to end my life…

-To read more about how I learned to love myself and live free from depression get a copy of the book, I Love You, Me!
+To read more about how I learned to love myself and live free from depression get a copy of the book, The Real Self Love Handbook.

 This article first appeared on AndreaPennington.com